efeyalcxin/tiktok-reverse-engineered/README.md

 - Session ID is needed for user based actions.
 - Signatures are needed for requesting into TikTok's Mobile Api.

-  - However, Device ID's can be generated through static request but this will only be an simulation and can't be really used, The device is created but not active and it needs to be activated   & to bring the device to an real environmental-like state
+  - However, Device ID's can be generated through static request but this will only be an simulation and can't be really used, The device is created but not active and it needs to be activated   & to bring the device to an real environmental-like state this can be done with mssdk.

   - Session ID's is quite easy to get, You will just log in and it will be in your HTTP Intercepts in Cookies, or simply use EditThisCookie and look for SessionID